 The Occult and New Age Religions are Evil

 We also see the essence of New Age religion displayed before our eyes as people claim to be gods; not just blatantly pagan Hindu gurus but “ordinary” people like Shirley Maclaine and others who have been fed the same lies by the gurus who guide her.

 When the people of Israel entered the land of Canaan as their new “Promised Land”, they were given laws directly from God which were to be obeyed for their well-being.
-One of those laws concerned mediums and the spirit world: “There shall not be found among you any one…..who practices divination, a soothsayer, or an augur, or a sorcerer, or a charmer, or a medium, or a wizard, or a necromancer.
-For whoever does these things is an abomination to the LORD” (Deut 18:10-12); and, “If a person turns to mediums and wizards, playing the harlot after them, I will set my face against that person…..A man or a woman who is a medium or a wizard shall be put to death” (Lev 20:6, 27).
+One of those laws concerned mediums and the spirit world: “There shall not be found among you any one…..that useth divination, or an observer of times, or an enchanter, or a witch, Or a charmer, or a consulter with familiar spirits, or a wizard, or a necromancer.
+For all that do these things are an abomination unto the LORD” (Deut 18:10-12); and, “And the soul that turneth after such as have familiar spirits, and after wizards, to go a whoring after them, I will even set my face against that soul, and will cut him off from among his people…..A man also or a woman that hath a familiar spirit, or that is a wizard, shall surely be put to death” (Lev 20:6, 27).